 U.S. companies spend nearly $8 billion a year on Diversity, Equity, and Inclusion (DEI) training programs, and they accomplish very little.
-Organizations clearly recognize the importance of DEI in the workplace, but these initiatives, as well-intentioned as they are, typically fall flat.
-They might ignite initial excitement among a few, but lessons learned are typically unsustainable because they aren’t supported by practice.
-DEI trainings have limited impact in the workplace, let alone the bottom line, because they lack a foundation—a practical, behavioral solution that positively impacts the daily employee experience by increasing productivity, creativity, authenticity, collaboration, not to mention enhancing the organization’s bottom line.
+While recognizing DEI’s workplace importance, these efforts often fail to produce lasting engagement.
+Therefore, igniting initial excitement among a few, but lessons learned are typically unsustainable because they aren’t supported by practice.
+Moreover, DEI trainings have limited impact in the workplace, let alone the bottom line, because they lack a foundation—a practical, behavioral solution that positively impacts the daily employee experience by increasing productivity, creativity, authenticity, collaboration, not to mention enhancing the organization’s bottom line.

-While DEI training traditionally focuses on policies, procedures, and cultural awareness, incorporating EQ into DEI training can be the transformative solution we’ve been looking for.
-Emotional intelligence, the ability to recognize and manage emotions in oneself and others, allows individuals to develop empathy, understand diverse perspectives, and effectively navigate DEI challenges.
+Moreover, while DEI training traditionally focuses on policies and cultural awareness, incorporating EQ can be the transformative solution we’ve been looking for.
+Additionally, emotional intelligence allows for developing empathy and understanding diverse perspectives, key for managing DEI challenges.

 In this blog post, we will explore the significance of emotional intelligence in DEI training and how it can enhance awareness, empathy, and create meaningful change.